Austin Andrade: Career

 Andrade developed a passion towards heavy strength training and entered the 2022 Beerstone competition held in Mission, Texas where he emerged runner up to Bobby Thompson.
 He then entered America's Strongest Man in the same year where he secured fifth place.

 Next year, he won 2023 Strongman Champions League World's Strongest Latino, and got selected to the World's Strongest Man competition in 2024 held in Myrtle Beach, South Carolina where he placed seventh.
 He also won 2023 Shaw Classic Open (Men) competition and earned himself an entry to 2024 Strongest Man on Earth competition held in Loveland, Colorado where he placed fifth.

-In 2025, he deadlited a personal best 470 kg at the World Deadlift Championships sharing second place with Adam Bishop, behind Hafþór Júlíus Björnsson's legendary 510 kg all-time world record, becoming one of only 11 men in strongman history to reach that number.
+In 2025, he deadlifted a personal best 470 kg at the World Deadlift Championships sharing second place with Adam Bishop, behind Hafþór Júlíus Björnsson's legendary 510 kg all-time world record, becoming one of only 11 men in strongman history to reach that number.